 Bitkey by Block: Best for Non-Technical Users

-Bitkey takes a completely different approach to wallet security.
-Instead of giving you a seed phrase to back up, it uses a 2-of-3 multisig setup: one key lives on your phone, one on the Bitkey hardware device, and one is held in encrypted cloud backup by Block (Jack Dorsey's company).
-Any two of the three keys can authorize a transaction.
-If you lose your phone, you use the device plus cloud backup.
-If you lose the device, you use your phone plus cloud backup.
+Bitkey skips the seed phrase entirely.
+It uses a 2-of-3 multisig setup: one key on your phone, one on the Bitkey hardware device, and one in encrypted cloud backup held by Block (Jack Dorsey's company).
+Any two keys can authorize a transaction.
+Lose your phone?
+Use the device plus cloud backup.
+Lose the device?
+Use your phone plus cloud backup.

 - No seed phrase to lose or manage